avrilcoghlan/vibriowatch/docs/source/vibriogenomes.rst

 How many V. cholerae genomes are in Vibriowatch
 -----------------------------------------------

 We are convinced that Pathogenwatch is a useful website for *V. cholerae*, and so we have started uploading *V. cholerae* genomes to Pathogenwatch.
 So far, we have put about 4700 *V. cholerae* genomes into Pathogenwatch (as of February 2023), that is, its *V. cholerae* component Vibriowatch.
-But as we mentioned, there are many 1000s of genomes already available, and our goal is to upload as many as possible in the near future.
+But as we mentioned above, there are many 1000s of genomes already available, and our goal is to upload as many more as possible in the near future.

+As well as the genome sequences for the approximately 4700 genomes, we have also uploaded metadata for those genomes that we have manually curated from the papers that published the genomes.
+This metadata includes strain name(s); assembly accession in databases (e.g. NCBI or ENA databases); PubMed id. of the paper; and phenotypic data for biotype, serogroup, serotype, and antimicrobial resistance.

 You can see a list of the *V. cholerae* genomes uploaded into Pathogenwatch by visiting the `Pathogenwatch`_ website.

 .. _Pathogenwatch: https://pathogen.watch/